Mutahir-15/Coding-Notes/README.md

 - **[Stanford Webinar - Agentic AI: A Progression of Language Model Usage](https://www.youtube.com/watch?v=kJLiOGle3Lw)**

 ---

-<br>I have created this repository to share valuable learning resources and make knowledge accessible to everyone, everywhere.<br>**I firmly believe that when we ease the journey for others, Allah Almighty eases ours in return.**<br> This repo is my small effort to contribute to a global learning community.
+<br>I created this repository to share valuable learning resources and make knowledge accessible to everyone, everywhere.<br>**I firmly believe that when we ease the journey for others, Allah Almighty eases ours in return.**<br> This repo is my small effort to contribute to a global learning community.

 **📌 What's Inside?** <br>This repository contains cheat sheets, PDFs, and notes on various technologies, including: